jrs0/hbr_models/modelling.md

 It is important to recognise that no group of ICD-10 codes corresponds exactly to major bleeding events, because ICD-10 codes are predominantly used for financial and administrative purposes, rather than provision of care.

+## Other ICD-10 and OPCS-4 Code Groups

+Other groups of codes are used to define predictors or otherwise identify different types of hospital spells in datasets with clinical code information.
+The code groups used are documented here.

+### Diabetes

 ## Modelling and Analysis

 This section contains plans for different modelling approaches and descriptive analysis, along with references to the scripts that implement them.